qemacs/qemacs/qe-manual.md

 to point after the prefix in `str` in there is a match.

 Return `true` if there is a match, `false` otherwise.

+### `int umemcmp(const char32_t *s1, const char32_t *s2, size_t count);`

+Compare two blocks of code points and return an integer indicative of their relative order.

+* argument `s1` a valid wide string pointer.

+* argument `s2` a valid wide string pointer.

+* argument `count` the maximum number of code points to compare.

+Return `0` if the strings compare equal, a negative value if `s1` is lexicographically before `s2` and a positive number otherwise.

+### `int ustr_get_identifier(char *buf, int buf_size, char32_t c, const char32_t *str, int i, int n);`

+Extract an ASCII identifier from a wide string into a char array.

+* argument `buf` a valid pointer to a destination array.

+* argument `buf_size` the length of the destination array.

+* argument `c` the first code point to copy.

+* argument `str` a valid wide string pointer.

+* argument `i` the offset of the first code point to copy.

+* argument `n` the offset to the end of the wide string.

+Return the length of the identifier present in the source string.

+Note: the return value can be larger than the destination array length.
+In this case, the destination array contains a truncated string, null terminated unless buf_size is <= 0.

+### `int ustr_get_identifier_lc(char *buf, int buf_size, char32_t c, const char32_t *str, int i, int n);`

+Extract an ASCII identifier from a wide string into a char array and convert it to lowercase.

+* argument `buf` a valid pointer to a destination array.

+* argument `buf_size` the length of the destination array.

+* argument `c` the first code point to copy.

+* argument `str` a valid wide string pointer.

+* argument `i` the offset of the first code point to copy.

+* argument `n` the offset to the end of the wide string.

+Return the length of the identifier present in the source string.

+Note: the return value can be larger than the destination array length.
+In this case, the destination array contains a truncated string, null terminated unless buf_size is <= 0.

+### `int ustristart(const char32_t *str0, const char *val, int *lenp);`

+Test if `val` is a prefix of `str0`.
+Comparison is perform ignoring case.

+If `val` is a prefix of `str`, the length of the prefix is stored into `*lenp`, provided `lenp` is not a null pointer, and return `1`.

+If `val` is not a prefix of `str`, return `0` and leave `*lenp` unchanged.

+* argument `str0` input string, must be a valid pointer to a null terminated code point array.

+* argument `val` prefix string, must be a valid string pointer.

+* argument `lenp` updated with the length of the prefix if found.

+Return `true` if there is a match, `false` otherwise.

+Note: val is assumed to be contain ASCII only.

+### `const char32_t *ustristr(const char32_t *str, const char *val);`

+Find a string of characters inside a string of code points ignoring case.

+* argument `str` a valid wide string pointer in which to search for matches.

+* argument `val` a valid string pointer to a subtring to search for.

+Return a pointer to the first code point of the match if found, `NULL` otherwise.

+Note: val is assumed to be contain ASCII only.

+### `int ustrstart(const char32_t *str0, const char *val, int *lenp);`

+Test if `val` is a prefix of `str0`.

+If `val` is a prefix of `str`, the length of the prefix is stored into `*lenp`, provided `lenp` is not a null pointer, and return `1`.

+If `val` is not a prefix of `str`, return `0` and leave `*lenp` unchanged.

+* argument `str0` input string, must be a valid pointer to a null terminated code point array.

+* argument `val` prefix string, must be a valid string pointer.

+* argument `lenp` updated with the length of the prefix if found.

+Return `true` if there is a match, `false` otherwise.

+### `const char32_t *ustrstr(const char32_t *str, const char *val);`

+Find a string of characters inside a string of code points.

+* argument `str` a valid wide string pointer in which to search for matches.

+* argument `val` a valid string pointer to a subtring to search for.

+Return a pointer to the first code point of the match if found, `NULL` otherwise.

+### `char32_t utf8_decode(const char **pp);`

+Return the UTF-8 encoded code point at `*pp` and increment `*pp` to point to the next code point.
+Lax decoding is performed:
+- stray trailing bytes 0x80..0xBF return a single byte
+- overlong encodings, surrogates and special codes are accepted
+- 32-bit codes are produced by 0xFE and 0xFF lead bytes if followed
+by 5 trailing bytes

+### `char32_t utf8_decode_strict(const char **pp);`

+Return the UTF-8 encoded code point at `*pp` and increment `*pp` to point to the next code point.
+Strict decoding is performed, any encoding error returns INVALID_CHAR:
+- invalid lead bytes 0x80..0xC1, 0xF8..0xFF
+- overlong encodings
+- low and high surrogate codes
+- special codes 0xfffe and 0xffff
+- code points beyond CHARCODE_MAX

+### `int utf8_get_word(char *buf, int buf_size, char32_t c, const char32_t *str, int i, int n);`

+Extract a word from a wide string into a char array.
+Non ASCII code points are UTF-8 encoded.

+* argument `buf` a valid pointer to a destination array.

+* argument `buf_size` the length of the destination array.

+* argument `c` the first code point to copy.

+* argument `str` a valid wide string pointer.

+* argument `i` the offset of the first code point to copy.

+* argument `n` the offset to the end of the wide string.

+Return the length of the identifier present in the source string.

+Note: the return value can be larger than the destination array length.
+In this case, the destination array contains a truncated string, null terminated unless buf_size is <= 0.

+### `int utf8_prefix_len(const char *str1, const char *str2);`

+Return the length in bytes of an intial common prefix of `str1` and `str2`.

+* argument `str1` must be a valid UTF-8 string pointer.

+* argument `str2` must be a valid UTF-8 string pointer.

+### `int utf8_strimatch_pat(const char *str, const char *pat, int start);`

+Check if the pattern `pat` matches `str` or a prefix of `str`, using a case insensitive comparison.
+Patterns use only `*` as a wildcard, to match any sequence of characters.
+Accents are also ignored by this function.

+* argument `str` a valid string pointer.

+* argument `pat` a valid string pointer for the pattern to test.

+* argument `start` a non zero integer if the function should return `1` for a partial match at the start of `str.

+Return `1` if there is a match, `0` otherwise.

+## Building QEmacs

+* Get the source code from github or an archive.
+* Launch the custom configuration script `./configure`.
+You can list the available options by typing `./configure --help`.
+* Type `make` to compile qemacs and its associated tools.
+* Type `make install` as root to install it in ** /usr/local **.

+## Authors

+QEmacs was started in 2000.
+The initial version was developped by Fabrice Bellard and Charlie Gordon, who since then, has been maintaining and extending it.

+## Licensing

+QEmacs is released under the MIT license.
+(read the accompanying [LICENCE](LICENCE) file).

+## Contributing to QEmacs

+The QEmacs project is hosted on [github](https://github.com/qemacs/qemacs/) Please file an issue for any questions or feature requests.
+Patch requests are welcome.